ghfbsd/RB-P-CAN-485/README.md

 Due to there being no connection of the CS line to any header/socket on the RPP, the board is unusable as a CAN interface as delivered.
-With a few short wire jumpers installed, it will work.
+With a few short wire jumpers installed, it *will* work, however.
-Connect
+Connect them as follows:

 - pin 24 (GP18) -> pin 4 (GP2): SCK line
 - pin 25 (GP19) -> pin 5 (GP3): SI line